vadimcn/codelldb/MANUAL.md

 - The debugger attaches to the specified process.
   - If `processCreateCommands` attribute is present, this command sequence is executed.
 These are expected to have attached debugger to the process corresponding to the debug target.
-  - Otherwise the default attach action is performed (equivalent to the `process attach` command).
+  - Otherwise, the default attach action is performed (equivalent to the `process attach` command).
 - The `postRunCommands` sequence is executed.
-- ...
+- Debugging until the debuggee exits, or the user requests termination.
+- The `preTerminateCommands` sequence is executed.
+- The debuggee is detached from.
+- If restarting the debug session, go to `preRunCommands` step.
-- At the end of the debugging session the `exitCommands` sequence is executed.
+- The `exitCommands` sequence is executed.

 Note that attaching to a running process may be [restricted](https://en.wikipedia.org/wiki/Ptrace#Support) on some systems.
 You may need to adjust system configuration to enable it.